Rakoon/Rakoon.github.io/_pages/students.md

 ## Current open project(s):
   - International HRM meta-database
     - We are creating a centralized resource for IHRM scholars to locate databases with pertinent key variables, access instructions, and works published using these data.
 Presently, we have examined 1,900+ research papers from leading international business and HRM journals and identified 169 unique datasets.
 The next step is to compile their metadata.
+    - Skills you’ll gain:
+    1. Understanding of what topics are being surveyed in HRM research.
+    2. Understanding of archival datasets and metadata info (e.g., time period, unit of analysis)
+    3. Working collaboratively on spreadsheets and related project management experiences.